Trustworthy Representation Learning via Information Funnels and Bottlenecks: Introduction

-To ensure a fair comparison between methods, the CPFSI uses variational bounds and approximations similar to those that have been proposed by other authors for other information-theoretic objectives (Section~\ref{sec:CPFSI:variational}).
-We are aware that the technique chosen to approximate these objectives (in this case deep amortized variational inference) plays an important role in the quality of the representations and cannot be disregarded.
-Indeed, it has been shown that different variational approximations to otherwise equivalent information-theoretic objectives can result in substantially different behavior of the trained ML system~\cite{geiger2020comparison}.
-Notwithstanding, we consider this out of the scope of this work.
+To ensure a fair comparison between methods, the CPFSI reuses variational bounds and approximations similar to those that have been employed for other information-theoretic objectives (Section~\ref{sec:CPFSI:variational}).
+We are aware that the technique chosen to approximate these objectives --- in this case deep amortized variational inference --- has a profound effect on the quality of the representations.
+Indeed, it has been shown that different variational approximations to otherwise equivalent information-theoretic objectives can result in substantially different behavior of the trained ML system~\citep{geiger2020comparison}.
+While we believe to be the case also for CPFSI, we defer this investigation to future work.

-In Section~\ref{sec:methodology} we describe the remaining experimental framework used in this study: Datasets, experimental design, description of the experiments, hyperparameter ranges, and evaluation procedures.
-These experiments aimed to paint a clearer picture about the tradeoffs involved with these methods and their real-world practicality in trustworthy ML.
-Furthermore, we also extend previous work by providing more detailed results for IBSI, CPF, and CFB.

-Our results in Section~\ref{sec:results} show that CPFSI achieves competitive performance with the state-of-the-art methods.
-To characterize empirically the entire family of information-theoretic objectives, we evaluated CPFSI and competing models in terms of representation's fairness and privacy (Section~\ref{sec:results:fairness}) and Section~\ref{sec:results:privacy}, respectively), and fair classification (Section~\ref{sec:results:classifier}) on fully and semi-supervised settings.
-For the sake of brevity, we display only selected results in the main paper and defer additional figures for all datasets and hyperparameter studies to the supplementary material.

 \textbf{Notation.} We denote random variables as bold, e.g., $\x$ and realizations as standard letters, e.g., $x$.
 Distributions and variational approximations thereof are denoted with $p$ and $q$, respectively.
-We write $\I{\cdot;\cdot}$ for mutual information. \IEEEpubidadjcol
+We write $\I{\cdot;\cdot}$ for mutual information.